Half Hourly Meters

 There is great variation in these prices because the consumption demands vary, and different brokers negotiated the contracts.
 Get in touch if you have a half hourly meter so our energy broker team can help you.

 Apart from being able to negotiate rates with the data collected you can use that to see where your business could save money.

-There are plenty of free and paid energy management software solutions on the market today that will help you interpret the data recorded.
+There are plenty of free and paid energy management software solutions on the market today that help you interpret the data.
 Some of this may be information overload, so it’s important to have an expert on hand to help you understand how to use it.

 Most companies save money by reducing consumption during the night time periods (by switching off machinery, lights and computers) but there are other options to help you reduce costs.